Buy tickets for the slopes, ski school and slope events online

 I’ve lost something — where can I ask about it?

-Items found on the slope area are taken to the ticket offices.
+Items found on the slope area are taken to the ticket sales.

 You can also enquire by phone: +358 29 1707 030.

-Buy your lift tickets and ski school lessons online.
+Buy your ski passes and ski school lessons online.

 You’ll be on the mountain in no time.